bil/watch-calibration/README.md

 ### Generate Figures

-Figures relating to the watch-calibration experiemnt included in the ARTS open framework paper (DOI?) can be recreated.
+Figures relating to the watch-calibration experiemnt included in the ARTS open framework paper can be recreated.

 The following three commands are equivalent: